Domaine du Clos des Fées | Magical wines from the Roussillon

 Clos-des-fees

 Tucked away in the undulating Roussillon countryside, Clos des Fées is making waves in the world of French fine wines.
-We cast our attention to the domain’s owner, Hervé Bizeul, a former sommelier and journalist – for the French speakers among you, he regularly updates the domain’s blog – who wields his pen as he does his grapes: with precision and accuracy.
+We cast our attention to the estate’s owner, Hervé Bizeul, a former sommelier and journalist – for the French speakers among you, he regularly updates the domain’s blog – who wields his pen as he does his grapes: with precision and accuracy.
 The results are staggering.

 Before settling down amid the vines, walls and soil of the Clos des Fées, Hervé Bizeul’s peregrinations had been many, flitting around the wine business and the world in general.
-As a sommelier, as a journalist… but most of all, as a son of this hard ground, with a real pride in Roussillon.
-It was one day in 1990, looking out onto this desert of scrubland, with its dry-stone walls and vines planted in pick-hacked holes amid the green oaks with their twisted branches, that he decided to take his passion for wine to its logical extreme by becoming a wine grower himself.
+As a sommelier, as a journalist… but most of all, as a son of this hard ground, with real pride in Roussillon.
+It was one day in 1997, looking out onto this desert of scrubland, with its dry-stone walls and vines planted in pick-hacked holes amid the green oaks with their twisted branches, that he decided to take his passion for wine to its logical extreme by becoming a wine grower himself.
 Thanks to his hard work in the vines – but also through his formidable enthusiasm for selling and promoting his wine with a talent for forging links that is somewhat uncommon among growers, who enjoy the solitary company of their vines and can be uneasy with commercial relationships – Bizeul would be quick to find success.

 “Why the Roussillon?”, some wine lovers may ask.
 While it’s undoubtedly very beautiful, this region is known for its sometimes-harsh climate and poor soil.
 So much work for so few grapes!
 But Hervé Bizeul has learned to work with his surroundings.
 He is extremely free in his choice of varietals and grows Syrah, Cabernet Sauvignon, Cabernet Franc, Pinot Noir and Tempranillo.
-In the vineyard, the soils are tilled, and chemical products are banned; he uses some synthetic products when necessary but only infinitesimal amounts.
-In the winery, Hervé Bizeul’s philosophy is much the same as in the vineyard.
-He strives to allow the identity of the terroir to shine through in the wines.

 Where does his energy and creativity come from?
 It is clear that his career as sommelier and his passion for writing have led him to truly putting what he wants to achieve with his wine in words and taste.
 La Petite Sibérie is an example of his wines which people fight over in our auctions.
 Like the domain, its creation was somewhat by accident.
 In 2001, four years after Clos des Fées was created, Hervé Bizeul harvested the grapes from this small parcel last, only to find that he had no vats left in which to ferment the grapes!
 He proceeded to make the wine in plastic containers.
 Despite these conditions, the resulting wine showed unparalleled texture, complexity and length.
 A grand Grand Cru, some might say!
 In addition to this excellent cellaring wine, his range includes easy-drinking wines such as Les Sorcières, out-of-the-ordinary wines such as Images Dérisoires produced from Tempranillo, and Un Faune avec son fifre produced with Cabernet Franc.